Reviews You Can Rely On

 By Joshua Hutchens ⋅ Senior Review Editor

 To compare the e-bikes in this review, we subjected each model to the same rigorous testing process.
 Before testing, we identified the most critical performance attributes of electric bikes to establish our rating metrics.
-For each metric, we determined the best way to test and analyze the performance of each model to compare the bikes to one another.
+For each metric, we determined the best way to test and analyze each model's performance to compare the bikes.
 During testing, we took detailed notes, and after testing was completed, we rated each model based on cumulative scores and determined our award winners.

 Ride

-To assess the ride quality of the electric bikes in this review, we rode each bike for more than a month, gaining a feel for the quality of the ride and how the component choices affect the bike's performance.
-We perform a variety of handling-specific tests to determine how the bikes compare against one another.
-During our range test, our test rider rides non-stop for up to three hours on a test course with gently rolling hills and a mixture of hard-packed surfaces like pavement, gravel, and dirt.
+To assess the ride quality of the electric bikes in this review, we rode each bike for more than a month, gaining a feel for the ride and how component choices affect performance.
+We perform a variety of handling-specific tests to determine how the bikes compare.
+During our range test, our test rider rides nonstop for up to 3 hours on a test course with gently rolling hills and a mix of hard-packed surfaces, including pavement, gravel, and dirt.
 The extended length of the range test also allowed us to analyze the long-term comfort of each bike's geometry and touchpoints, such as the saddle and grips.

 Every bike is run through a series of handling tests in a more controlled environment.
 Using our own closed parking lot, we set up cones and rode each bike in figure eights around them to assess low-speed handling and performance in tight turns.
 We brought each bike up to its top pedal-assisted speed and made large, sweeping turns.
 We tested braking performance by measuring the distance required to bring the bike from its top speed to a complete stop.
 We also rode each bike down a sustained hill to test the straight-line high-speed stability.